 - 865 IU of vitamin A, a nutrient that’s important for vision as well as for healthy skin, skeletal tissue, and teeth.
 These nutrients also have strong antioxidant properties which help the body fight oxidative stress and free radical damage that are responsible for aging, among other things.

-- The fruit also contains good amounts of minerals like calcium, magnesium, and phosphorus.1
+- The fruit also contains good amounts of minerals like calcium, magnesium,

 Diabetes Does Not Mean You Can’t Have Any Fruit